 Prevention Over Inspection

 The cost of conformance can be considered a preventive cost.
-These costs are primarily related to training, the documentation process, equipment needed, and the time required to get the quality done right.
+These costs are primarily related to training, the documentation process, the equipment needed, and the time required to get the quality done right.
 Other costs related to this can include testing, destructive testing loss and inspections.

 Applying this concept also means constantly monitoring and documenting any issues that come up, so you can then use the lessons learned when managing future projects.
 This way, you run a more efficient project and likely won’t repeat mistakes.

-The Process of Project Quality Management
+Traditional Project Quality Management Tools

 Managing the process of project quality involves many things, such as setting quality targets for your team to meet, defining how to measure those quality targets and reporting on them.
-Project management tools can prove helpful with this.
+Project management tools like ProjectManager can prove helpful with this.